-In other words, we are living in a cashless society where people are using internet banking and e-wallet for their money transaction.
-However, our neighbouring country China has earned a unique reputation in this field.
+In other words, we are living in a cashless society where people are using internet banking and e-wallet for their money transactions.

-The frenzy of digital payment has increased so much in China that even beggars are using mobile payment to get alms.
+The frenzy of digital payment has increased so much in China that even beggars are using the mobile payment to get alms.
 It sounds weird and freaky but it is a fact.
 Beggars in China are seen with Quick Response (QR) code hanging in their neck or placed beside them.

 These businesses and start-ups pay the beggars ¥ 0.7 to 1.5 for each scan.
 Then they compile the user data of these apps and sell the data to big companies who show the users advertisements on the apps.

 In this way, the beggars are earning up to ¥ 18,000 monthly.
 The most surprising fact is that beggars need not own a mobile phone as they are paid by local investors on the basis of the total number of scans.

 One interesting fact is that persons scanning the QR code have to pay not a single penny.
 They just have to scan the sponsored QR sheet.

 So a culture of e-begging is prevalent in China where almsgiver, beggars, small businesses and big companies are happy.

 A Japanese company Denso Wave invented the system of QR code in 1994.
 Its purpose was to track vehicles during manufacturing.

 Now it is used in a wide range of applications such as website design, wifi network login, digital payment, virtual stores, encryption, video games and mobile operating system.